 American Green Tree Frogs are typically green in colour with a lateral cream stripe that runs down their body.
 These are ideal for beginners as long as plenty of plants are placed throughout the terrarium.

-They prefer areas with access to ponds, lakes, streams and marshes with plenty of floating vegetation and grasses.
+They are found in woodlands, grasslands and bushy areas, prefering areas with access to ponds, lakes, streams and marshes with plenty of floating vegetation and grasses.

 American Green Tree Frogs are best kept in an arboreal glass terrarium, ideally, 45x45x60 would be suitable for a small group.